 FACT #13 – Using hormone suppressants to block puberty in normal children is an off-label use that has not yet been proven safe.

-FACT #14 – Transgender people, both before and after sex-reassignment surgery and hormones, have considerably higher risks for mortality, suicidal behavior, and psychiatric morbidity than the general population.
+FACT #14 – Transgender people, both before and after “sex-reassignment” surgery and cross-sex hormone treatment, have considerably higher risks for mortality, suicidal behavior, and psychiatric morbidity than the general population.

 FACT #16 – The treatment of gender dysphoria using cross-sex hormones, puberty blockers, and sex reassignment surgery is founded upon ideology, not medicine.